bdeadman/OPRD-100/README.md

-# OPRD-100: Ground-Truth Reaction Dataset and Validation Metrics
+# OPRD-100: Ground-Truth Reaction Dataset and Validation Similarity Metrics

 OPRD-100 is a ground-truth dataset of reaction data curated from 100 papers in Organic Process Research & Development (OPRD).
 This repository also provides code and example notebooks to compute and visualize similarity metrics for validating automated data extraction on the same literature.